-The Harvard Center for Research on Computation and Society (CRCS) solicits applications for postdoctoral fellows for the 2021-2022 academic year.
+The Harvard Center for Research on Computation and Society (CRCS) solicits applications for postdoctoral fellows for the 2022-2023 academic year.
 CRCS provides postdoctoral fellows with an annual salary plus travel and research funding to allow them to engage in independent research.
 Fellows spend up to two years at CRCS.
 We seek researchers who are enthusiastic about interacting with computer scientists and colleagues from other disciplines and who have a demonstrated interest in connecting their research agenda with societal issues.

 The ideal CRCS researcher will have a technical background in an area related to computer science and a desire to creatively use those skills to address problems of societal importance.
 CRCS is a highly collaborative environment, and we expect fellows to engage with researchers both inside and outside of computer science.
 CRCS researchers have made contributions to important outcomes such as the development of PAWS for conservation and the Privacy Tools Project.

 Harvard University is an Affirmative Action/Equal Opportunity Employer.
 We are particularly interested in attracting women and underrepresented groups to participate in CRCS.